Trisha Brown with Susan Yung

-Brown: Floor of the Forest is depictive.
+Brown: is depictive.
 I grew up in the forest.
 I made a list of about six titles for that piece.
 Installations didn’t exist in those days, so this work was not met with outside interest, except for a small cabal of people who lived in Soho then, and one’s friends.
 This piece was in Documenta 12 in Kassel, Germany this past season, and I put some figures in these three doorways -- dancers doing an accumulation -- to create some friction, so one had to assert themselves to see the art, and get in and out.
 It became very popular, cameras everywhere, people just shooting and shooting!
 It was interesting because in 1971, there were probably 39 people in the audience, and no critics – even though I had called a few – but I was very young.
 And now it’s just swamped, 10,000 people a day!
 For a hundred days!
 It was incredible.

 Rail: Foray Forêt -- can you talk about the idea of using a marching band that moves throughout the theater and lobby, and where the title came from?